NeedToUpdate/GreenBoxCloner/README.md

 ## Installation

-Firstly, clone this repository and navigate into it:
+Clone this repository and navigate into it:

 ```bash
 git clone https://github.com/NeedToUpdate/git-confidential-cloner.git
 cd git-confidential-cloner
 ```

-It's recommended to use a virtual environment to isolate your Python dependencies.
-Here's how you can do it:
+It's recommended to use a virtual environment to isolate your Python dependencies:

 ```bash
 python3 -m venv venv
 source venv/bin/activate  # On Windows use `venv\Scripts\activate`
 ```

-Then, install the required dependencies:
+Then, install the required dependencies (`tqdm` and `gitpython`):

 ```bash
 pip install -r requirements.txt